CHORUS-TRE/chorus-web-ui/docs/memory-bank/activeContext.md

 ## 1. Current Work Focus

-**Primary Task: Implement Workbench k8sStatus Loading State**
+**Primary Task: Implement Workbench k8sStatus Loading State (Phase 4: Polish)**

-The current priority is to implement proper loading states for workbench creation based on the k8sStatus field from the API.
-This will ensure that the background iframe only displays when the workbench is actually running ("Running" status), providing better user experience and preventing users from seeing non-functional sessions.
+With the core implementation of the workbench k8sStatus feature complete, the current priority is to polish the error handling and user experience.
+This involves ensuring that all edge cases, such as polling timeouts and API errors, are handled gracefully in the UI.

 **Key Requirements:**
-- Monitor k8sStatus field from workbench API responses
-- Only show background iframe when k8sStatus is "Running"
-- Display loading states during workbench initialization
-- Handle polling, timeouts, and error states gracefully
+- Provide clear, user-friendly error messages for all failure scenarios.
+- Implement and test timeout handling.
+- Ensure a smooth and consistent user experience across all related components.

 ## 2. Recent Changes

-- **Role Management Feature Complete (Phase 1):** The platform-level user and role management features are complete.
-Further work on workspace-level roles is on hold.
-- **Platform-Level Role Management UI Implemented:** A new section for managing roles and permissions (the "permission matrix") has been built at `/admin/roles`.
-- **Role Assignment Integrated:** The user management UI (`/admin/users`) now supports assigning one or more roles to users during creation and editing.
-- **Data Layers for Roles Created:** The necessary data models, repositories, and use cases for the `Role` entity have been implemented.
-- **Authentication Refactor Progress:** The authentication flow has been successfully moved to client-side with background iframe integration.
+- **Workbench k8sStatus UI (Phase 3) Complete:**
+  - The `background-iframe.tsx` component now correctly uses the `useWorkbenchStatus` hook, displaying a loading overlay while polling and only showing the iframe when the workbench is "Running".
+  - All UI components related to the workbench lifecycle have been updated to reflect the k8sStatus.
+- **Workbench k8sStatus Backend (Phase 1 & 2) Complete:**
+  - The domain model for `Workbench` has been updated to include the `k8sStatus` field and a `K8sWorkbenchStatus` enum.
+  - A new `useWorkbenchStatus` hook has been created to handle polling for the workbench status.
+  - The `getWorkbench` action was added to support the new hook.

 ## 3. Next Steps

 **Immediate Implementation Plan:**

-### Phase 1: Domain Model Updates
-1. Add `K8sWorkbenchStatus` enum (RUNNING, STOPPED, KILLED, etc.)
-2. Add `k8sStatus` field to WorkbenchSchema
-3. Update workbench types and mappers

-### Phase 2: Polling Mechanism
-1. Create `useWorkbenchStatus` hook for status polling
-2. Implement polling logic (2-3 second intervals)
-3. Handle timeout scenarios (5 minute max)
-4. Add exponential backoff for errors

-### Phase 3: UI Loading States
-1. Update BackgroundIframe to check k8sStatus before displaying
-2. Add loading overlay with appropriate messaging
-3. Update workbench creation flow to poll until "Running"
-4. Update workbench table to show k8sStatus

-### Phase 4: Error Handling & Polish
+### Phase 4: Error Handling & Polish (In Progress)
-1. Handle polling errors gracefully
+1.  **TODO** - Handle polling errors gracefully in all affected components (`workbench-create-form`, `workbench-table`, `background-iframe`).
-2. Add retry mechanisms
-3. Update session page loading states
-4. Add timeout error messages
+2.  **TODO** - Add user-friendly timeout error messages after 5 minutes of polling.
+3.  **TODO** - Conduct a final review of the end-to-end user flow for polish and consistency.

 **Files to Modify:**
-- `src/domain/model/workbench.ts`
-- `src/data/data-source/chorus-api/workbench-mapper.ts`
-- `src/components/background-iframe.tsx`
-- `src/components/hooks/use-workbench-status.ts` (new)
 - `src/components/forms/workbench-create-form.tsx`
 - `src/components/workbench-table.tsx`
 - `src/app/(workspaces)/workspaces/[workspaceId]/sessions/[sessionId]/page.tsx`
+- `src/components/background-iframe.tsx`

 ## 4. Active Decisions & Considerations

-- **Polling Strategy:** Use 2-3 second intervals with 5-minute timeout to balance responsiveness with server load
-- **Loading State Design:** Show loading overlay instead of broken iframe to improve user experience
+- **API Client:** The `k8sStatus` field was manually added to the `ChorusWorkbench.ts` model as a temporary measure.
+The API client should be regenerated to formally include this change.
-- **Error Handling:** Provide clear error messages and retry options when workbench fails to start
+- **Error State Design:** Error messages should be consistent and provide clear guidance to the user where possible.
-- **Backwards Compatibility:** Ensure k8sStatus field is optional to maintain compatibility with existing workbenches
-- **Performance:** Implement proper cleanup of polling intervals to prevent memory leaks

-## 5. Technical Approach

-Following the established Clean Architecture patterns:
-- Domain models define k8sStatus enums and validation
-- Data mappers handle API to domain model translation
-- Custom hooks manage polling and state management
-- UI components react to status changes with appropriate loading states
-- Error boundaries handle failure scenarios gracefully